College Factual by our College Data Analytics Team

 4th Most Popular In MA

-Boston University is a wonderful option for students interested in a degree in linguistics & comparative literature.
-Located in the city of Boston, Boston U is a private not-for-profit university with a fairly large student population.
+Boston University is a great decision for students interested in a degree in linguistics & comparative literature.
+Located in the large city of Boston, Boston U is a private not-for-profit university with a very large student population.
 A Best Colleges rank of #54 out of 2,217 colleges nationwide means Boston U is a great university overall.

-There were about 44 linguistics & comparative literature students who graduated with this degree at Boston U in the most recent year we have data available.
+There were approximately 53 linguistics & comparative literature students who graduated with this degree at Boston U in the most recent data year.

 More information about a degree in linguistics & comparative literature from Boston University